dOpensource/dsiprouter/docs/installing.rst

 - **CentOS 7**

 Kamailio will be automatically installed along with dSIPRouter.
 Must be installed on a fresh install of Debian Stretch or CentOS 7.
 You will not be prompted for any information.
 It will take anywhere from 4-9 minutes to install - depending on the processing power of the machine.
 You can secure the Kamailio database after the installation.
 Links to the installation documentation are below:

-- :ref:`debian9-install`
+- `debian <debian_install.rst>`_
-- :ref:`centos7-install`
+- `centos <centos_install.rst>`_

 Amazon AMI's
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^

 We now provide Amazon AMI's (pre-built images) which allows you to get up and going even faster.
 You can find a list of the images `here <https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=dsiprouter/>`_.
 The images are a nominal fee, which goes toward supporting the project.